alan2207/bulletproof-react/docs/project-structure.md

-# Project Structure
+# 🗄️ Project Structure

 Most of the code lives in the `src` folder and looks like this:

 ```
 src
 |
-+-- assets            # assets folder can contain all the static data such as images, fonts, etc.
++-- assets            # assets folder can contain all the static files such as images, fonts, etc.
 |
 +-- components        # shared components used across the entire application
 |